philtoms/esm-fake-loader/README.md

 `?__fake=/path/to/my-fake.js`<br>
 `?__fake=my-fake-package`<br>

-Their main advantage over inline fakes is their extended influence over the faked module when defining mocks, stubs and even spies.
+The main advantage of external fake modules over inline fakes is their extended influence over the faked module when defining mocks, stubs and even spies.

 ### Create multiple fake exports using stubs and mocks.